Imagine the chaos when your CFO emails the entire company...

 Your team has the latest software and been trained on all the features and functions

 They use the software in whatever way they like and feels is correct

 There's no consistent way they collaborate with their "customers" and peer teams

 If other strategic groups follow a process, why not in data literacy?

 Simple, because there hasn't been a process until now.
 Now, you can access Design To Act.

 Design To Act is the product of 10 years of research and creation in the field of data literacy.

-Design To Act is a program you and your organization can learn.
+You and your organization can learn this system.
 In fact, it must be learned for you to compete.

 Data Literacy Accelerators And Core Principles

 2. Be Fluent In The Language